autoplot/documentation/javadoc/org/das2/graph/DasAnnotation.PointDescriptor.md

+# org.das2.graph.DasAnnotation.PointDescriptor

-# org.das2.graph.DasAnnotation.PointDescriptorsomething to point at
+something to point at

 ***
 <a name="getLabel"></a>
 # getLabel